Top 4 Tips on Finding a Mentor That Will Help You Grow Your Business

 #4: Find your people

-What I mean here is to find a mentor that comes with a community that ‘get you’.
-It’s easy to get stuck at different points in your journey of starting, running and growing a business.
+What I mean here is to find a mentor that comes with a community that ‘gets' you.

-Having a community to lean into makes all the difference.
-Online communities are great because you can share with the community where you are getting stuck and in a matter of minutes or hours the community, all with their own unique perspectives and experiences, can help you get unstuck.
+Online communities are great because you can share with the community where you are getting stuck and (in a matter of minutes or hours) members of the community, all with their own unique perspectives and experiences, can help you get unstuck.

-We see this in our CCC community every day and it’s beautiful to see.
+This happens in our CCC community every day and it’s beautiful to see.
 Members are sharing their experiences, fears, obstacles and learnings.
 They are sharing advice and giving guidance and are all learning and growing together in the process.

 Remember the 4 tips on finding a mentor that will help you grow your business: